This topic provides a high-level overview of Wayfinder's architecture.

 - Views actual and projected cloud running costs

-- Manages team members and roles, and views audit log of actions taken by team members
+- Manages workspace members and roles, and views audit log of actions taken by workspace members

 - Is able to have direct access to the Kubernetes cluster using the Kubernetes CLI,